AdguardTeam/KnowledgeBase/docs/general/license/activation.md

 1. Open the AdGuard app

-To do it, doubleclick on the AdGuard icon on the desktop:
+To do it, double-click on the AdGuard icon on the desktop:

 ![AdGuard icon on the desktop](https://cdn.adguard.com/public/Adguard/kb/newscreenshots/En/General/windowsEn.png)

-or double click on the AdGuard icon in the system tray:
+or double-click on the AdGuard icon in the system tray:

 ![AdGuard icon in the system tray](https://cdn.adguard.com/public/Adguard/kb/newscreenshots/En/General/windows2En.png)